Watch a quick demo or schedule time with us.

 You may not use this material directly in your marketing efforts, but you know that the majority of your buyers are going to do online research independently as part of their evaluation, so positioning relative to your competitors is important whether or not you call them out by name.
 For the Sales Team, bringing together a quick snapshot of how your product wins is a great start to building out more extensive assets like Battlecards.

 Ok, now we’re back up to the top of this core messaging template to wrap up with the top-level product messaging and positioning.
 The idea is this should be easier, because we’ve spent time thinking about the buyer’s motivations – their challenges and the impact of those challenges; their success state if they implement a solution, and the benefits of that success state.

-More than just a jumble of words and quick snippets, we have a system in place now that we can refer back to and that we’re confident that the other teams in the org can use to build on top of.
+More than just a jumble of words and quick snippets, you have a framework in place now that you can refer back to and that you’re confident that the other teams in the org can use to build on top of.
 This product messaging is part of that foundation.
-It will still be effort to wordsmith it, but it will be a lot easier now that we have all the supporting info.
+It will still be effort to wordsmith it, but it will be a lot easier now that we have all the supporting info 👍

 You’ll want to summarize how the product is positioned with the Internal Positioning Statement.
-This wraps up everything we’ve covered here on the transition between before and after states and the values that drive the outcomes and metrics achieved in that journey.
+This wraps up everything we’ve covered here on the transition between problem and solution states and the values that drive the outcomes and metrics achieved in that journey.
 It’s a shorthand note to the teams and isn’t something you’d publish on a site.